openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 The edX Mobile App
 ########################

-The edX mobile app is currently available for Android devices.
+The edX mobile app is currently available for Android and iPhone devices.
 For more information, check the frequently asked questions below.

 .. _General Questions: